bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/codingcontracts.md

 Coding Contracts are a mechanic that lets players earn rewards in exchange for solving programming problems.

-Coding Contracts are files with the `.cct` extensions.
+Coding Contracts are files with the `.cct` extension.
 They can be accessed through the [Terminal](terminal.md) or through [Scripts](scripts.md) using the [Coding Contract API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.codingcontract.md).

 Each contract has a limited number of attempts.